 In December I took delivery of a custom steel frame from Naked Bicycles.
 Sam and Andrea were great and the bike was delivered on schedule without issues.
-There are lots of ways to choose your builder but my main criteria, for bikes and in general, is to support the smallest business that (i) is organized and (ii) works at the top of the game quality-wise.
+I would recommend them in a heartbeat.
+There are lots of ways to choose your builder but, for bikes and in general, I look for the smallest business that (i) is organized and (ii) values quality over quantity.
 That’s my mission as well.

 Ride character is designed to my specifications so I love it though it’s not for everyone.
 The chainstays are as short as possible while fitting 32mm tires or smaller tires with fenders.
 The front has trail numbers on the low end for a road bike.
 These features make the bike feel fast, which is fun.

 I rode the bike all winter with fenders and it was the most productive off-season in recent memory.
 For the first time I lost weight during the winter and started spring in terrific fitness.
 With a few thousand kilometres on the odometer — including numerous century rides — I feel confident saying the bike is a winner.
 Visit Naked Bicycles to learn more about Sam’s work.
 See a previous blog for info on the wheelset (without a doubt custom frames deserve custom handbuilt wheels!).

 - If you obsess over bike geometry, check out this free, one-page bike modeling tool.
 So much going on, so thoughtful. https://t.co/VPxhM8W8qC35 days ago